 All original research articles published by BioMed Central are made freely and permanently accessible online immediately upon publication.
 BioMed Central views open access to research as essential in order to ensure the rapid and efficient communication of research findings.

 All research articles in BioMed Central's journals receive rapid and thorough peer review.
-The detailed peer-review policy of each journal is the responsibility of the journal editor(s) concerned.
-Many journals operate traditional anonymous peer review.
-Others, including the medical BMC-series titles, operate 'open peer review', in which reviewers are asked to sign their reviews.
-For these titles, the pre-publication history of each paper (including submitted versions, reviewers' reports and authors' responses) is linked to from the published article.
+The detailed peer-review policy of each journal is the responsibility of the journal editor(s) concerned; for example, some journals operate an open and others a closed peer review system.

 BioMed Central journal management system incorporates online tools for manuscript submission, peer review and editorial decision-making.
 We make this technology available without charge to suitably qualified groups of researchers that wish to operate their own open access online journals.
 Find out how to transfer an existing journal or start a new journal with BioMed Central.

 BioMed Central recognizes the important role played by Impact Factors and other citation-based metrics in governing scientists' decisions about where to publish their research.
 Regular effort is being made to ensure effective citation tracking of BioMed Central's journals.
 Over 160 BioMed Central titles are tracked by Thomson Reuters (ISI), and some journals already have notable Impact Factors.

 All research articles published in a BioMed Central journal may be freely accessed, re-used and re-distributed

 Authors publishing in a BioMed Central journal retain the copyright to their work, licensing it under the Creative Commons Attribution License.
 This license allows articles to be freely downloaded from the BioMed Central website, and also allows articles to be re-used and re-distributed without restriction, as long as the original work is correctly cited.